axibase/atsd-use-cases/research/fitness-index/README.md

 >Even year (2012 and 2014) data can be found in the [Appendix](#appendix)

-In order to observe trends in individual MSAs, finding an effective method to sort the data is needed.
+to observe trends in individual MSAs, finding an effective method to sort the data is needed.
 By organizing the data by city, chronologically, trends appear that were not as obvious in the first visualization: